 Lazenby’s dinner suit is probably midnight blue, and that’s practically confirmed by the dinner jacket’s dark blue lining.
-The dinner jacket naturally buttons one, and it has a clean chest and soft shoulders and is fitted through the waist.
-The peaked lapels are faced in midnight blue satin silk.
+The dinner jacket naturally buttons one, and it has a clean chest, soft shoulders and is fitted through the waist.
+The peaked lapels are faced in midnight blue satin silk, and the lapels are cut so that there is a small notch between the lapels and the collar.
 The jacket is cut a bit short, following late 60’s trends.
-The jacket is detailed with double vents, three buttons on the cuffs and jetted pockets.
+The jacket is detailed with double vents, jetted pockets and three buttons on the cuffs, and the buttons on the jacket are covered in midnight blue satin silk.
 The trousers have a darted front, a midnight blue satin silk stripe down each leg, button side-adjusters and a lower-than-traditional rise.

 The overall cut of this dinner suit is very similar to what Daniel Craig will be wearing in Skyfall, though none of the fashionable aspects are taken to the extreme.
 The jacket is closely fitted without being so tight that is creases.
 The jacket is shorter to lengthen the legs, but not so short as to draw attention.
 And the trousers have a lower rise, but not so low that the shirt is exposed below the jacket’s button.
 Lazenby’s dinner suit is tastefully fashionable and would look just as fashionable today as it did 43 years ago.